Metabolic Surgery: Weight Loss, Diabetes, and Beyond

 - In summary, metabolic surgery is highly effective in obtaining significant and durable weight loss at a low perioperative risk when appropriate patient selection and long-term follow-up are ensured.
 Observational data suggest that these benefits lead to less adverse CV risk profiles with a consequent reduction in macrovascular events and mortality.
 Additional benefits may include improved quality of life and a reduced risk for other obesity- and diabetes-related disorders, including microvascular disease, sleep apnea, fatty liver disease, and malignancies.

-Keywords: Adipose Tissue, Anti-Obesity Agents, Bariatric Surgery, Body Mass Index, Caloric Restriction, Comorbidity, Coronary Artery Disease, Diabetes Mellitus, Type 2, Diet, Dyslipidemias, Exercise, Gastrectomy, Gastric Bypass, Heart Failure, Hypertension, Intra-Abdominal Fat, Life Style, Metabolic Syndrome X, Metformin, Neoplasms, Obesity, Obesity, Morbid, Overweight, Primary Prevention, Quality of Life, Risk Factors, Secondary Prevention, Sleep Apnea Syndromes, Substance-Related Disorders, Surgical Procedures, Elective, Venous Thromboembolism, Vitamins, Weight Gain, Weight Loss
+Keywords: Adipose Tissue, Anti-Obesity Agents, Bariatric Surgery, Body Mass Index, Caloric Restriction, Comorbidity, Coronary Artery Disease, Diabetes Mellitus, Type 2, Diet, Dyslipidemias, Exercise, Gastrectomy, Gastric Bypass, Heart Failure, Hypertension, Intra-Abdominal Fat, Life Style, Metabolic Syndrome, Metformin, Neoplasms, Obesity, Obesity, Morbid, Overweight, Primary Prevention, Quality of Life, Risk Factors, Secondary Prevention, Sleep Apnea Syndromes, Substance-Related Disorders, Elective Surgical Procedures, Venous Thromboembolism, Vitamins, Weight Gain, Weight Loss

 < Back to Listings